vlang/v/README.md

 make

 # Or build without make:
-wget https://vlang.io/v.c   # Download the V compiler's source translated to C cc -std=gnu11 -w -o vc v.c  # Build it with Clang or GCC ./vc -o v . && rm vc        # Use the resulting V binary to build V from V source, delete the old compiler ./v -o v .                  # Bootstrap the compiler to make sure it works
+wget https://vlang.io/v.c  # Download the V compiler's source translated to C cc -std=gnu11 -w -o v v.c  # Build it with Clang or GCC ./v -o v .                 # Use the resulting V binary to build V from V source ./v -o v .                 # Bootstrap the compiler again to make sure it works
 ```

 That's it!
 Now you have a V executable at `v/compiler/v`.